panta-123/lad-shell/README.md

 Local Installation
 ------------------

-*The environment has been tested on linux (requires singularity v3+ or apptainer v1+) and MacOS (requires docker)*
+*The environment has been tested on linux (requires singularity v3+ or apptainer v1+) or podman and MacOS (requires docker)*

 Please follow the steps below to setup and run the container in your environment.